AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-learning/VL-Behavior.md

 Low performance in these sessions is the phenomenon of interest rather than a data quality problem.
 The mouse is motivated and the apparatus is unchanged;
-responding stops because the contingency has been removed.
+mice stop responding because the reward association has been removed.

 A note for those familiar with the Visual Behavior Ophys dataset: that dataset also contains a session type called `OPHYS_6`, but it means something else